Pablo Larraín: 2020s

 In 2021, Larraín directed his second English-language film, Spencer, a Princess Diana biopic starring Kristen Stewart in the titular role.
 The film premiered at the 78th Venice Film Festival and received critical acclaim, with Stewart's performance being lauded by critics and received nominations for the Golden Globe, Critics Choice and Academy Award for Best Actress, apart from receiving several other accolades from regional critics' groups.

-In 2023, Larraín directed El Conde, which premiered at the 80th Venice International Film Festival.
+In 2023, Larraín wrote, directed and produced El Conde, a black comedy and horror film that imagines Augusto Pinochet as a vampire.
+The film competed at the 80th Venice International Film Festival, where Larraín and co-writer Guillermo Calderón won the Award for Best Screenplay.
 He also produced a Chilean documentary film directed by Maite Alberdi named The Eternal Memory, which was selected in the World Cinema Documentary Competition at the 2023 Sundance Film Festival.
-He earned an Academy Award nomination for Best Documentary Feature Film as a producer.
+The film earned an Academy Award nomination for Best Documentary Feature Film.

-His eleventh feature film is about the final days of opera singer Maria Callas, titled Maria, starring Angelina Jolie.
-The film premiered on 29 August 2024 at the Venice Film Festival.
-The film received critical acclaim who singled out Jolie's performance for praise and received nominations for the Golden Globe and Critics Choice Award for Best actress.
+In 2024, Larraín directed and produced Maria, his eleventh feature film, starring Angelina Jolie as opera singer Maria Callas and focusing on the final days of Callas's life in 1970s Paris.
+The film premiered on 29 August 2024 in competition at the 81st Venice International Film Festival.
+The film received critical acclaim, which singled out Jolie's performance for praise and received nominations for the Golden Globe and Critics Choice Award for Best actress.
+Maria completed a trilogy of films by Larraín centered on prominent twentieth-century women, following Jackie, about Jacqueline Kennedy Onassis, and Spencer, about Diana, Princess of Wales.

 Personal life

 He was married to the Chilean actress Antonia Zegers from 2008 to 2014.
-They have two children together, Juana Larraín Zegers and Pascual Larraín Zegers.
+They have two children together.
 In the 2013 Chilean elections, Larraín supported Michelle Bachelet's center-left presidential candidacy, despite the fact that his parents are members of the conservative right-wing party, the Independent Democratic Union.